Twinklebear/ispc-rs/README.md

 // Functions exported from simple will be callable under simple::* ispc_module!(simple);
-// Alternatively if the module should be public:
-//ispc_module!(pub simple);
 ```

 Some more complete examples can be found in the [examples/](examples/) folder.